General Work permits how they work: The Basics of the process

 -

-General Work Permit holders fall under Category B for family sponsorship.
+General Work Permit holders are Category B sponsors.

 -

-Category B sponsors can only apply for family reunification after 12 months of legal residence in Ireland, once they meet the required financial criteria based on family size.
+Category B sponsors can only apply for family reunification after 12 months of legal residence in Ireland.

 -

-This applies to all non-Critical Skills Employment Permit holders and Stamp 4 holders not covered by more favourable arrangements.
+These rules apply to all non Critical Skills permit holders and to certain Stamp 4 holders who are not covered by more favourable arrangements.

 However: